-The symbolic power of the work of art has surrendered to the overpowering speed of the sign.
-What we experience on any social media, ceases to have any meaning and becomes a strand which is part of the flow that travels faster than any form of media we experienced so far in our entire history.
-Wondered why so many copycats nowadays?
+The symbolic power of the work of art has surrendered to the subduing speed of the sign.
+What we experience on any social media ceases to have any meaning and becomes a strand which is part of the flow that travels faster than any form of media we experienced thus far in our entire history.
+Ever wondered why so many copycats nowadays?
 And yet, rip off is not even an issue anymore.
 If a sign is floating on the Internet, then is practically available to anyone.
 Mantras such as “steal like an artist” are all over, there’s no copy anymore, there’s only the illusion of the real.
-The output and the input are now part of a closed circuit, whatever goes out there comes back.
+The output and the input are now part of a closed circuit, whatever goes out comes back.
 There is no source as the user is the source and the destination at the same time.

 By crossing into a space whose curvature is no longer that of the real, nor that of truth, the era of simulation is inaugurated by a liquidation of all referentials – worse: with their artificial resurrection in the systems of signs, a material more malleable than meaning, in that it lends itself to all systems of equivalences, to all binary oppositions, to all combinatory algebra.

 The system we experience has, ultimately, become self-referential.
 We, the so-called “content creators”, are at the same time producers and consumers.
-In this, unprecedented, continuous, overflow of signs which along their path have to cross no boundaries, it has become indiscernible where they origin from and where they are headed to.
-It is a liquid network, where no boundaries exist, and no differences either.
+In this unprecedented continuous overflow of signs which along their path have to cross no boundaries, it has become indiscernible where they originated from and where they are headed to.
+It is a liquid network, where no boundaries exist and no differences either.

-We believe that faster communication is one of the most powerful tool of the last decades to foster a more creative environment.
+We believe that having a faster way to communicate at our disposal it also triggers a more creative environment.
 I don’t agree with that.
 More often than not, I find that disconnecting and be my myself is the only way to cleanse my mind from all the so-called references, which I believe have just become repeating patterns rather than inspirations.

 How to increase your followers.